 If you serve on a board or commission to which the prohibition on political activity applies, you also may not:

-These restrictions cover most situations; please refer to the Political Activity Guide available on the Board of Ethics website for more information.
+Please refer to Regulation 8 available on the Board of Ethics website for more information.

 The City Charter does not restrict all political activities.
 You may: